 I'd really like a Perspex® acrylic sample in a particular colour - is that possible?

 Perspex® acrylic samples are now available to buy online.
 Perspex® acrylic samples normally take a couple of days to be processed - if you need them urgently, please call us and let us know.
 Click here to buy Perspex® acrylic samples.
 We will send a voucher code with your Perspex® acrylic samples to redeem the cost against a subsequent order.

 Perspex® acrylic is extremely versatile and can be used in applications as diverse as signs, POS, visual communication, window glazing, acoustics, design, architecture, furniture, boat and car windows, kitchen and bathroom splashbacks - the list is almost endless.

 What are the advantages of using Perspex® acrylic sheet?
-The main advantages of Perspex® acrylic sheets are:

 - high shock, abrasion and flex resistance